GraphQLGuide/book/text/bg.md

 redis.del('name')
 ```

 This uses the three basic commands: SET, GET, and DEL (delete).
-Here the value is just a string (`'The Guide'`), but there are other types of data that values can be, including:
+Here the value is just a string (`'The Guide'`), but values can be other types of data too, including:

 - lists (list of strings, ordered by time of insertion)
 - sets (unique, unordered strings)